Code Pink: History

-In February 2003, shortly before the invasion of Iraq, Code Pink organized its first trip to that nation, and subsequently led five delegations there.
-These delegations included parents who had lost their children in Iraq, and parents of active soldiers.
+In February 2003, shortly before the invasion of Iraq, Code Pink organized its first trip to the country; it subsequently led five delegations there.
+These delegations included parents of American soldiers killed in combat in Iraq, as well as parents of active soldiers.
 Additionally, they brought six Iraqi women on a tour of the United States, and published a report about how the U.S. occupation affected the status of Iraqi women.

 On its website, Code Pink lists allegations of U.S. war crimes, and states that thousands of civilians were killed in Fallujah in 2004 due to the actions of the U.S. military.
-Along with other groups, they gave over $600,000 worth of humanitarian aid to refugees of Fallujah in 2004.

-In 2014, Code Pink was awarded the US Peace Prize by the US Peace Memorial Foundation "In Recognition of Inspirational Antiwar Leadership and Creative Grassroots Activism."
+Along with other groups, they gave over $600,000-worth of humanitarian aid to refugees of Fallujah in 2004.
+In 2014, Code Pink was awarded the US Peace Prize by the US Peace Memorial Foundation "in recognition of inspirational anti-war leadership and creative grassroots activism".

-Vigil at Walter Reed Army Medical Center
+Political positions and activism

+United States

-Code Pink participated in vigils at the Walter Reed Army Medical Center in Washington, D.C. to shed light on the plight of injured soldiers.
+The group opposed the United States invasion of Iraq.
+In early 2003, members of Code Pink protested what they called the "naked aggression" of U.S. President George W. Bush by spelling out the word "PEACE" using their naked bodies at demonstrations in California and New York.
+Code Pink participated in vigils at the Walter Reed Army Medical Center in Washington, D.C., to shed light on the plight of injured soldiers.
 Code Pink said that the purpose of the vigils was to highlight the lack of care for veterans and that the vigils have helped achieve improvements in that care.

-Tucker Carlson interview

-In 2006, Code Pink co-founder Medea Benjamin said that it was a myth that Venezuelan President Hugo Chávez had limited freedom of speech and eroded civil rights in Venezuela.
-In May 2007, Benjamin appeared as a guest on talk-show host Tucker Carlson's show, which was then part of MSNBC's schedule.
-Carlson criticised Benjamin for her statement and asked her: "Do you want to revise that given the news that Hugo Chávez has closed the last nationally broadcast opposition television station for criticizing him?"
-Benjamin replied that Chávez had not renewed the license of RCTV because the station "participated in a coup against a democratically elected government, his [Chavez's] government."
-Benjamin also said "Peru recently did not renew a license.
-Uruguay didn't renew a license.
-Why do you hold Venezuela to a different standard?"

-Carlson responded that a 360-page Venezuelan government-published book accused RCTV of showing lack of respect for authorities and institutions.
-Carlson asked Benjamin, "I would think, as a self-described liberal, you would stand up for the right of people to 'challenge authorities and institutions.'
-And yet you are apologizing for the squelching of minority views.
-Why could that be?"
-Benjamin replied, "They [RCTV] falsified information.
-They got people out on the street.
-They falsified footage that showed pro-Chavez supporters killing people, which did not happen.
-They refuse to cover any of the pro-Chavez demonstrations."